West Virginia Medical Practice Act

 “Gender altering medication” means the prescribing or administering of the following for the purpose of assisting an individual with a gender transition:

-(1) Puberty blocking medication to stop or delay normal puberty;
+(1) Gondotropin-releasing hormone (GnRH) analogues or other puberty blocking medication to stop or delay normal puberty; and

-"Irreversible gender reassignment surgery" means a medical procedure performed for the purpose of assisting an individual with a gender transition, including any of the following:
+"Gender reassignment surgery” means a surgical procedure performed for the purpose of assisting an individual with a gender transition, including any of the following:

-(2) Metoidioplasty, phalloplasty, vaginectomy, scrotoplasty, or implantation of erection or testicular prostheses for biologically female patients; and
+(2) Metoidioplasty, phalloplasty, vaginectomy, scrotoplasty, or implantation of erection or testicular prostheses; and

-(b) Except as otherwise provided in §30-3-20(c), a physician may not provide irreversible gender reassignment surgery or gender altering medication to a person who is under eighteen years of age.
+(b) A physician may not provide gender reassignment surgery or gender altering medication to a person who is under 18 years of age.

 (c) A physician may provide any of the following to a person who is under 18 years of age:

-(1) Services provided to an individual born with a medically verifiable disorder of sex development, including, but not limited to, a person with external biological sex characteristics that are irresolvably ambiguous, such as an individual born with forty-six xx chromosomes with virilization, forty-six xy chromosomes with undervirilization, or having both ovarian and testicular tissue;
+(1) Services provided to an individual born with a medically verifiable disorder of sex development, including, but not limited to, a person with external sex characteristics that are irresolvably ambiguous, such as an individual born with 46 xx chromosomes with virilization, 46 xy chromosomes with undervirilization, or having both ovarian and testicular tissue;

 (2) Services provided to an individual when a physician has otherwise diagnosed a disorder of sexual development and in which the physician has determined through genetic or biochemical testing that the individual does not have normal sex chromosome structure, sex steroid hormone production, or sex steroid hormone action;